Lies of the Heart: The Story of Laurie Kellogg

 Lies of the Heart: The Story of Laurie Kellogg is a 1994 American made-for-television crime drama film directed by Michael Toshiyuki Uno.
 The film is based on actual events and was received with mixed reviews.
 Variety was positive, claiming that the movie was told with 'great emotional depth'.

 Plot

-When she was 16-years old, Laurie met and fell in love with an older man, 31-year old Bruce Kellogg.
-She soon moves in with him, and doesn't know that her stepfather actually sold her to him for $500.
-They are happy at first, but it soon becomes clear that he has an obsession with young girls.
+When she is 16, Laurie meets and falls in love with an older man, 31-year-old Bruce Kellogg.
+She soon moves in with him, not knowing that her stepfather actually sold her to him for $500.
+They are happy, at first, but it soon becomes clear that he has an obsession with young girls.
 Naïve, Laurie doesn't notice anything, and does everything to please him.
-Bruce grows to become more violent, and sexually assaults her.
-Laurie eventually encourages her teenage friends to kill him.
-After the murder, she is charged with the killing of her husband.
-From thereon, it is up to her to prove that she was a victim of domestic violence.
+Bruce becomes more and more violent and sexually assaults her.
+Eventually, Laurie encourages her teenage friends to kill him.
+After the murder, she is charged with killing her husband, and it is up to her to prove that she was a victim of domestic violence.